Integrating with a CI/CD/CT System

 Upload HPROF files using the REST API endpoint:

-PUT http://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/hprofs
+PUT https://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/hprofs

 You can associate tags with each HPROF file for easier searching and filtering.
 Useful tags include: